 The 10-panel vintage window survived the trip from Orange, California to the Midwest.
 It’s a pretty big window at 5′ x 2′ ft … which meant this piece would take a huge bite out of my vintage glass collection.

 The vintage windows I look for have to be sturdy, with clear glass that doesn’t wiggle or show separation (rotting) from the frame … not even a little bit.

-I used E6000 Clear Adhesive to glue the glass to the glass, in a well ventilated room, and used a wheeled tile cutter to cut smaller pieces of glass, while wearing safety glasses with a first aid kit near by.
+I use a clear adhesive to glue the glass to the glass, in a well ventilated room, with a wheeled tile cutter, a small hammer – on a sturdy surface – wearing safety glasses with a first aid kit near by … but not children or pets.
 Safety First – Always wear safety glasses when breaking or cutting random glass dishes, cups and/or glass objects.
 Depending on the type of glass they can and some will shatter in a bazillion pieces … maybe more.
 Be careful.